 We produce both open source and proprietary software, for theorem proving and formal methods:

 HOL Zero is an open source basic theorem prover for the HOL logic.
-It is very carefully written to maximise trustworthiness, and has a $100 bounty reward for soundness flaws.
+It is very carefully written to maximise trustworthiness, and has a $100 bounty reward for finding soundness flaws.

 Tactician is an open source utility that enables HOL Light tactic proof scripts to be stepped through interactively.
 It can also be used to help tidy up a formal proof project, by identifying unused and duplicate theorems and slow proof steps.